afzal-m/hello-world/README.md

 # hello-world
 Random repository

-Afzal here, and I'm new one GitHub!
+Afzal here, and I'm new to GitHub!